 The test organization includes all activities involved in the management of test objects and their appertaining data.
-Therefore, a test database is required containing, for example, test cases, test data, expected results, the test object's output values, and technical settings.
-Furthermore, technical prerequisites for test case execution such as the implementation of test drivers have to be organized.
+Therefore, a test database is necessary containing, for instance, test cases, test data, expected results, actual values produced by the test object, and global settings required for the test.
+Furthermore, technical prerequisites for test case execution such as the implementation of stubs and test drivers have to be organized.
 Another task is to ensure the reproducibility of tests to support regression testing after program changes.